8 basic steps from unpacking to autonomous drive/flight

 First, you must achieve perfect tracking in the Dashboard.

 If you can’t achieve it in your final configuration, for example, 3D with the Paired Beacons in a map with 20 submaps – a pretty complex setup – simplify.
 Achieve perfect tracking without the Paired Beacons.
-Doesn’t work – reduce the number of submaps to 1 submap 3D.
+If it still doesn’t work – reduce the total number of submaps to a single 3D submap.
 Still doesn’t work? – make it 2D.
-Reduce till you get perfect tracking in the most simple configuration.
-If needed, use the embedded Oscilloscope.
+Reduce the complexity till you get perfect tracking in the most simple configuration.
+If needed, use the embedded Oscilloscope inside the Dashboard.

 After you achieve the perfect tracking in the most straightforward configuration, increase complexity one step at a time.
 Monitor tracking, If lost – you will know your last action.
 Return to the previous step where you had success and check there.
 Maybe, it is lost already.
 Check what caused the problem.
 Fix and continue climbing the complexity.